lisandromilocco/lisandromilocco.github.io/index.md

 The Milocco Lab is based at the [Department of Zoology, Stockholm University](https://www.su.se/department-of-zoology/) and [SciLifeLab](https://www.scilifelab.se/researchers/lisandro-milocco/).

-We study how development shapes evolution using mathematical, computational, and data-driven approaches.
+We study how development shapes evolution using mathematical and computational approaches.
 Our goal is to understand and predict how biological systems generate variation and evolve over time.

 ---